AVGP/50linesofcode/post-raw/2017-03-06-cors-a-guided-tour.md

 ## The Same-Origin Policy

 The reason why we won't get the response in JavaScript is the *Same-Origin Policy*.
-This policy was aimed at making sure that a website can't read the result from a request made to another website.
+This policy was aimed at making sure that a website can't read the result from a request made to another website and is enforced by the browser.

 For instance: If you are on `example.org` you would not want that website to make a request to your banking website and fetch your account balance and transactions.